 This course is ideal for anyone who needs to define the elements and attributes permitted in their structured FrameMaker documents.

-Accredited FrameMaker training
+Accredited FrameMaker training by industry experts

 How will I learn?

 Our trainers teach the necessary theory then demonstrate techniques step-by-step.
 You then practice the techniques taught on a computer running FrameMaker.